ibm-bluemix-mobile-services/bluemix-simple-logger-swift/README.md

 )
 ```

-0.1.x releases of SimpleLogger is tested on OSX and Linux with DEVELOPMENT-SNAPSHOT-2016-04-25-a
+0.1.x releases of SimpleLogger are tested on OSX and Linux with DEVELOPMENT-SNAPSHOT-2016-04-25-a

 ## Usage